Skip to main content

 type: jdbc

-# Uncomment the line below to use the spark postgres connector instead of the native one.
+# Uncomment the line below to use the Spark JDBC connector

 # sparkFormat: jdbc